ChrisLTD/cheat_sheets/ubuntu cheat sheet.md

 #PasswordAuthentication yes
 ```

+Then add this to the same `/etc/ssh/sshd_config` file:`
+AuthenticationMethods publickey,keyboard-interactive
+`

 In a terminal, run the `google-authenticator` command.

 It will ask you a series of questions, here is a recommended configuration: